Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Discussion

 \subsection{Implications for the Hubble constant}

 Our full Bayesian forward model is restricted to the calibration of the first rung of the distance ladder (Cepheids), although the consequences for the full distance ladder inference of $H_0$ are clear.
 Given that the Cepheid period--luminosity relation parameters we infer are consistent with the baseline SH0ES values, we expect modifications to the SH0ES $H_0$ value to be marginal and the Hubble tension to remain at ${\sim}\,5\sigma$.
 To verify this, we replicate the $\chi^2$ analysis of the full distance ladder of~\citetalias{Riess_2022}, recovering $H_0 = 73.04 \pm 1.01~\kmsecMpc$, matching their reported value. \citetalias{Riess_2022} constrain the period--luminosity zero-point using both \ac{HST} and \textit{Gaia} parallaxes, obtaining $\MWH = -5.804 \pm 0.082~\magn$ and $\MWH = -5.903 \pm 0.025~\magn$, respectively.
 These constraints are derived from partially overlapping sets of \ac{MW} Cepheids observed with two independent astrometric instruments; the per-star error budget is dominated by the parallax uncertainties (${\sim}\,0.14~\magn$ for \textit{Gaia}, ${\sim}\,0.35~\magn$ for \ac{HST}), which are independent, minimising the correlation between the two constraints.
 We consider dropping the \ac{HST} constraint and retaining only the \textit{Gaia} one, which yields $H_0 = 72.91 \pm 1.01~\kmsecMpc$, a negligible shift.
 Replacing the \textit{Gaia} constraint with the zero-point inferred in this work yields $H_0 = 73.12 \pm 1.08~\kmsecMpc$.
 These shifts are at most ${\sim}\,0.1\sigma$, confirming that our inferred Cepheid zero-point leaves the Hubble tension intact.
+To isolate the impact of the \textit{Gaia} parallax-offset modelling on $H_0$, we repeat the~\citetalias{Riess_2021} $\chi^2$ inference of the \ac{MW} calibration with $\deltapi$ fixed to zero, obtaining $\MWH = -5.867 \pm 0.015~\magn$, fainter by $0.044~\magn$ than the baseline.
+Substituting this constraint into the SH0ES $\chi^2$ shifts $H_0$ from the aforementioned $72.91 \pm 1.01~\kmsecMpc$ to $73.70 \pm 0.95~\kmsecMpc$, an upward shift of about $1\sigma$.
 This $\chi^2$-based estimate is only illustrative, as it grafts our Bayesian zero-point onto the frequentist framework of~\citetalias{Riess_2022}; we leave a fully consistent Bayesian reanalysis of the complete distance ladder to future work.
 We similarly expect a negligible impact on the two-rung Bayesian distance ladder of~\citet{Stiskalek_2026}, who used the same \ac{MW} constraints as~\citetalias{Riess_2022}.